B.Sc. Pharmacy vs B.Sc. Nursing Which is Better in 2025

 Skills Required for BSc Pharmacy

-BSc Pharmacy requires a mix of scientific understanding and practical abilities.
+A BSc in Pharmacy requires a mix of scientific understanding and practical abilities.
 It suits those who enjoy working in labs and are interested in how medicines are made and used.
 Before entering this field, it’s helpful to know the skills needed in pharmacy to decide if it matches your strengths and interests.

 • Strong background in chemistry, biology, or mathematics.